equivalent/docker_rails_aws_elasticbeanstalk_demmo_app/README.md

 **Step 3:** `$ cd ./aws_elastic_beanstalk` and `$ eb deploy`

-## How to debug app in Docker containers
+## How lunch stuff / debug app inside the Docker containers

 From host machine you can lunch: